LengoLabs/qbot/PR_INFO.md

 ## Prisma database is untouched
 Additional modifications for multi-group/new config is required. qbot *may be fine* as long you don't utilize database releated functions. -- Current priority to get database done.

+## handleInteraction
+handleInteraction needs to be updated for getting robloxGroup for role searching.
+Currently broken.

 # Status
 STABLE: **NO**
 TESTING: **IN-PROGRESS**